panzerdp/dmitripavlutin.com/content/posts/112-timeout-vs-promise/index.md

 // logs 'Timed out!'
 ```

-`Promise.resolve(1)` is a static function that returns an immediately resolved promise. `setTimeout(callback, 0)` also executes the callback with a delay of `0` milliseconds.
+[Promise.resolve(1)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/resolve) is a static function that returns an immediately resolved promise. `setTimeout(callback, 0)` executes the callback with a delay of `0` milliseconds.

 Open the [demo](https://jsitor.com/wJFrt5VCiU) and check the console.
 You'll notice that `'Resolved!'` is logged first, then `'Timeout completed!'`.
-The immediately resolved promise resolves faster than an immediate timeout.
+An immediately resolved promise is processed faster than an immediate timeout.

-Can it be related to the fact that the `Promise.resolve(true).then(...)` was called before the `setTimeout(..., 0)`?
+Might the promise processing be faster because the `Promise.resolve(true).then(...)` was called before the `setTimeout(..., 0)`?
 Fair enough question.

 Let's change slighly the conditions of the experiment and call `setTimeout(..., 0)` first: